tlorans/defi-gmx-v2/README.md

   - is it price at every 8 hours or accumulated every second?
   - how is payment settled?
 - what is the price of perpetual contract?
-- how is leverage possible?
+- how is leverage possible? -> position size USD / collateral USD
-- where are the tokens stored?
+- where are the tokens stored? -> market token
-- who can create orders?
-- who can execute orders?
-- who pays for the gas on orders?
-- why short receives USDC?
 - [x] why longs pay shorts when long interest exceeds short interest
   - price up -> demand to open long -> pay premium to shors
 - why loss on short when leverage is high and index < open price?